the-road-to-learn-react/the-road-to-react/manuscript/react-modern/async-await.md

 ## Async/Await in React (Advanced)

-You'll work with asynchronous data often in React, so it's good to know an alternative syntax for handling promises: async/await.
-The following refactoring of the `handleFetchStories` function (without error handling) shows how:
+You'll work with asynchronous data often in React.
+So it's good to know an alternative syntax for handling promises: async/await.
+The following refactoring of the `handleFetchStories` function (without error handling) shows you how:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~